VirusGames/NightWalkMania/README.md

 *Parts of the code are stolen from Starpelly's Spaceball Mania [https://github.com/Starpelly/SpaceballMania] and Rhyhtm Heaven Mania [https://github.com/Starpelly/RhythmHeavenMania] and modified.

+Everything is property of Nintendo.
+Made only on strong love for Rhythm Heaven.

 # Known issues
 First input is miss in practice